UNC student says she was raped by football player

 Robinson said following the incident she went to the hospital and gave an account of what she could remember to the sexual assault nurse.
 She was then questioned by the university's department of public safety investigators, who she said asked "demeaning and accusatory questions."

 "Did I lead him on?
 Have I hooked up with him before?
-Do I often have one night stands?
+Do I often have one-night stands?
 Did I even say no?
 What is my sexual history?
 How many men have I slept with?
+I was treated like a suspect," she said.

+An incident report from the UNC Department of Public Safety was taken at just before 5:30 a.m. on Valentine's Day, according to the document obtained by CNN.

-I was treated like a suspect.
-My humiliation turned to rage when I listened to the recorded interviews of my rapist by DPS investigators," Robinson said.
+Robinson said her "humiliation turned to rage when I (later) listened to the recorded interviews of my rapist by DPS investigators."

 "Rather than accusing him of anything, the investigators spoke to him with a tone of camaraderie.
 They provided reassurances to him when he became upset.
 They even laughed with him when he told them how many girls' phone numbers he had managed to get on the same night that he raped me.
-They told him, "don't sweat it, just keep on living your life and keep on playing football," Robinson said.
+They told him, 'don't sweat it, just keep on living your life and keep on playing football,' " Robinson said.

-Robinson's lawyer Denise W. Branch said her client had cooperated fully with the investigation by the department of public safety and the university's Title lX office.
+Robinson's lawyer, Denise W. Branch, said her client had cooperated fully with the investigation by the department of public safety and the university's Title lX office.

-Title IX is the law that prohibits discrimination on the basis of sex at any education institution that receives federal funding.
+Title IX is the law that prohibits discrimination on the basis of sex at any educational institution that receives federal funding.

 "Delaney made the courageous decision to come forward," Branch said in a statement earlier.
 "But that courage was met with inaction and indifference.
 Delaney feels betrayed by the University she chose."